volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 ---
 The concept of Closures is not an easy thing to wrap your head around.

-A lot of experienced developers still struggle to understand it, let alone explaining to a colleague or an interview for a new job.
+Many experienced developers still have trouble understanding it, let alone explaining it to a colleague or in an interview for a new job.

-Today we will learn it with simple and clear explanations and a lot of practical examples.
+Today we will learn it with simple and clear explanations and a few practical examples.

 ## What Is A Closure?

-A **Closure** is a combination of a function bundled together with references to its surrounding state (Lexical Environment).
+A **Closure** is a combination of a function bundled with references to its surrounding state (Lexical Environment).

-That definition sounds hard enough, so maybe the following one illustrates it better.
+This definition sounds hard enough, so perhaps the following better illustrates the concept.

-A **Closure** is a feature that gives access to an outer function's scope from an inner function.
+A **Closure** is a feature that provides access to the scope of an outer function from an inner function.

-Before proceeding with further definitions and examples, we need to understand how variables are resolved in JavaScript in nested functions.
+Before we continue with more definitions and examples, we need to understand how variables are resolved in JavaScript in nested functions.

 ## Lexical Environment

-In order to fully understand the whole concept of Closures, we need to understand what is a Lexical Environment and how it works.
+To fully grasp the whole concept of Closures, we need to know what Lexical Environment is and how it works.

-In JavaScript, every block of code **{ ... }** within curly braces and the whole script has an internal hidden associated object that is called Lexical Environment which consists of two parts:
+In JavaScript, every block of code **{ ... }** inside curly braces and the whole script has an internal hidden associated object called Lexical Environment which consists of two parts:

 * **Environment Record** - maps local variable names to variable values (this is where JavaScript stores variables)
 * **Reference to the Outer Lexical Environment**

-A **variable** that is defined is just a property of the Environment Record.
-Changing it means changing the property of the Environment Record.
+A **variable** that is defined is only a property of the Environment Record.
+To change it means to change the property of the Environment Record.

 The following code: